 Mishra has claimed that GPay was acting as a payments system provider in violation of the Payments and Settlements Act as it has no valid authorisation from the central bank of the country to carry out such functions.

-He has also contended that GPay does not figure in NPCI’s list of authorised ‘payment systems operators’ released on March 20, 2019.
+He has also contended that GPay does not figure in NPCI’s list of authorized ‘payment systems operators’ released on March 20, 2019.

 The bench said the matter requires a detailed hearing as it affects other third party apps and listed it on July 22.